 To confirm our hypothesis, we plot the observed NPF probability as a function of H2SO4 and CS in Fig. 7.
-We find that events occurred most frequently under high H2SO4 exceeding 4 x 105 cm-3 and CS below 0.01 s-1 (Fig. 7).
-The highest probability is observed in the lower-right corner of Fig. 7, under high H2SO4 concentration and the lowest CS.
-As H2SO4 formation depends on the level of solar radiation, summer conditions favor H2SO4 formation, see also Fig. S24.
-SO2 which is always available in the regional background air, has similar concentrations on event and nonevent days (Fig. S23), and higher concentrations are associated with air masses arriving from the northeast, passing over the town of Payerne (Fig. S25).
+We find that events occurred most frequently under high H2SO4 exceeding 4×10^5 cm-3 and CS below 0.01 s-1 (Fig. 7).
+The highest probability is observed in the lower-right corner of Fig. 7, under high H_2SO_4 concentration and the lowest CS.
+As H2SO4 formation depends on the level of solar radiation, summer conditions favor H2SO4 formation; see also Fig. S24.
+SO2, which is always available in the regional background air, has similar concentrations on event and nonevent days (Fig. S23), and higher concentrations are associated with air masses arriving from the northeast, passing over the town of Payerne (Fig. S25).
 During less cloudy conditions (high B), SO2 oxidation is favored, producing higher concentrations of H2SO4.
-At the same time, cleaner conditions (low CS), favor NPF occurrence in two ways.
-First, the loss of H_2SO_4 to preexisting particles is decreased, favoring an increased lifetime of the precursor gas needed for NPF (see equation 6).
-Second, besides H_2SO_4 , fewer freshly formed particles and precursor vapors needed for particle growth are lost to preexisting background particles, increasing the probability of NPF.
+At the same time, cleaner conditions (low CS) favor NPF occurrence in two ways.
+First, the loss of H2SO4 to preexisting particles is decreased, favoring an increased lifetime of the precursor gas needed for NPF (see

-Figure 7 Event probability distribution at Payerne based on the CS and sulfuric acid proxy hourly concentrations during daytime [8:00 - 17:00 CET].
+Figure 7.
+Event probability distribution at Payerne based on the CS and sulfuric acid proxy hourly concentrations during the daytime (08:00-17:00 CET).
 Marker size indicates number of days included in the probability calculation within every cell.